adrirubio/mindful/README.md

 Meet Mindful, your AI Wellness Companion – a compassionate, always-available guide for mental well-being.

-Use it here at: https://huggingface.co/spaces/pro-grammer/Mindful ***Unfortunately its not yet fully functional***
+Use it here at: https://huggingface.co/spaces/pro-grammer/Mindful